 - Socio-emotional functions

-To this examination, you must also bring all relevant medical records including:
+You must bring all relevant medical records to the sistematski including:

 - Zdravstveni karton pedijatra (medical documentation from a pediatrician)

 - Medical documentation from neuropedijatar (neuro-pediatrician), logoped (speech therapist), psiholog (psychologist), etc.

 - Zdravstvena iskaznica (health insurance card, which includes OIB)

 - Nalaz o pregledu zubiju (teeth examination) from a dental specialist

 While enrolling your children in school, it is necessary to enclose your child’s knjižica cijepljenja. (vaccination records) with all vaccinations that the child has received.
 Children in Croatia are vaccinated according to the vaccination calendar prescribed by the HZZO.
 If they haven’t received certain vaccinations, they will be vaccinated during school enrollment.

 During the first grade of elementary school, children must be vaccinated against: